AdminTurnedDevOps/DevOps-The-Hard-Way-AWS/README.md

 3. Docker - The purpose of the Docker section is to create a Docker image from the app that the organization is running on-prem (the uber app), containerize it, and store the container inside of a container repository.
 For the container repo, you'll use AWS ECR.
     - [Create The Docker Image](https://github.com/AdminTurnedDevOps/DevOps-The-Hard-Way-AWS/blob/main/Docker/1-Create-Docker-Image.md)
     - [Log Into AWS ECR Repository](https://github.com/AdminTurnedDevOps/DevOps-The-Hard-Way-AWS/blob/main/Docker/Push%20Image%20To%20ECR.md)
+4. Kubernetes - The purpose of the Kubernetes section is to connect to EKS locally and to write the Kubernetes manifest to deploy the Python Uber app.

 ## WIP
 This project started on 5/16/2021 and is not done yet.
 I'm expecting the full thing to take 1-2 months based on my current time constraints.